Vase by Takeichi (Buichi) Kawai with original wooden box with his signature.

-*The box has some dirt.
+*The box has some damages.

 Takeichi (Buichi) Kawai (1908-1989)

-In 1927, Takeichi studied ceramics with his legendary uncle Kawai Kanjiro (1890-1966), one of Japan’s most famous potters and a founder of the Mingei movement, and received his guidance over the course of nearly 40 years until Kanjiro’s death.
+In 1927, Takeichi studied ceramics with his legendary uncle Kawai Kanjiro (1890-1966), one of Japan’s most famous potters and a founder of the Mingei movement, and received his guidance during the course of nearly 40 years until Kanjiro’s death.

 He inherited mingei techniques such as gosu porcelain, cinnabar lacquerware, and ameyu and kakiyu glazes from his uncle.